 Task How To Customize the look and layout of the Distance view See Customize the look and layout .
-Statistical metrics and fonts are set using the Distance section of the Style panel .
-Search for a sequence by name Click the Search tool () on the right of the header area to open a search area.
-See Search for a sequence using a text query for details.
-Change the parameters used to Click the Change Analysis Parameters tool () or choose use Distance > Parameters to open the Analysis Options dialog.
+Statistical metrics and fonts are set using the Distance section of the panel .
+Search for a sequence by name Click the Search tool ( ) on the right of the header area to open a search area.
+See Search for a sequusing a text query for details.
+Change the parameters used to generate the distance table Click the Change Analysis Parameters tool ( ) or choose use Distance > Parameters to open the A Options dialog.
 There, you can specify the Metric and Gap Treatment.
-Use the Metric dropdown menu to change the metric used to calculate distance; see Distance metric options for details.
-Use the Gap Treatment drop-down menu to specify when gaps should be ignored; see Gap treatment option for more information.
-Note that you must press the OK button before MegAlign Pro will initiate the calculation or display the results. generate the distance table Metric: Uncorrected Pairwise Distance Gap treatment: Global gap removal Reset to Default OK Cancel Expand the Click the Show Style tool () to add a row below the current header that allows you to control the
+Use the Metric drop-down menu change the metric used to calculate distance; see Distance metric options for details.
+Use the Gap Treat drop-down menu to specify when gaps should be ignored; see Gap treatment option for more information that you must press the OK button before MegAlign Pro will initiate the calculation or display the results.
+Metric: Uncorrected Pairwise Distance Gap treatment: Global gap removal Reset to Default OK Cancel Expand the header to show style Click the Show Style tool ( ? ) to add a row below the current header that allows you to control the same settings that can also be controlled via the Distance section of the Style panel .

-Use editing commands with the Distance table Choose Distance > Table > Copy (Select All, Rename, Rename with Fields).
-Freeze scrolling Choose Distance > Table > Freeze Scrolling Region .
-In a large table, this command allows you to compare rows near the top with those further down.
+with the Distance table Freeze scrolling Choose Distance &gt; Table &gt; Freeze Scrolling Region .
+In a large table, this command allows you to con rows near the top with those further down.